nziegler87/OOD-Final-Project/README.md

     label with a shape object.
     - We used an ArrayList of commands to store all commands that have been added to the model.
-    Using an array list allows us to easily iterate through the commands for output and for determining which commands need to be executed on the respective shapes
+    Using an array list allows us to easily iterate through the commands for output and for determining which commands need to be executed on the respective shapes.
-    - Every time the user adds or removes an animation, the command list is sorted with a helper comparator function.
+    - Every time the user adds or removes an animation, the command list gets sorted with a helper comparator function.
 This ensures the command list is always in chronological order and ready for output.
     - Since we had put the commands into classes we were able to shorten the number of methods